Outstanding upgrade of Biogas with Amine

 Since the power consumption for the Ammongas process is only 0,1kWh/m3 biogas the net energy consumption is very low.
-At the same time the methane spill is below 0,04%, which not only saves energy, but also works in favour for climate balance.
+At the same time the methane loss is below 0,04%, which not only saves energy, but also works in favour for climate balance.
 Finally, a plant from Ammongas is stable, has a high operational up-time, low demand for service and a significant lifetime for the components, meaning you, as a customer, are ensured easy operations and optimal income for both the short and long term.

 Ammongas does not manufacture the biogas plant itself, but the plant that subsequently ensures an effective and thorough cleaning of the gas.
 Since the process is completed without pressure and without the need for pre-cleansing of the gas, the need for service and maintenance at later stages are minimalised.
 The pressure-less operation means it is possible to construct larger plants without corresponding price increases.
 Current reference list goes from 300 to 3000m3/h, but the plants can easily be adapted for larger output if there is a need.

 No matter the size, plants are delivered on prefabricated frames, hereby ensuring that all parts are easily accessible for both service and operation.
 We can deliver to both new and existing biogas plants.

 If your requirements deviate from the above mentioned, please contact us and let’s see if we can find a solution.

 Examples of clients:

 - Municipalities and their utility companies